UBC-Solar/sunlink/README.md

 ```bash
 sudo docker compose version
 ```

+> [!NOTE]
+> If you plan to use the offline mode with the linktelemetry.py script, please see the below settings for VirtualBox and bringing up the CAN interface

 Add PCAN USB port to Ubuntu from Virtual Box settings:

 - Go to settings from Virtual Box.